This Old Synth was created out of our AmpTech guitar and amplifier service

 If you look at the Repairs page you can see that I'm covering a vast array of makes and models.
 My developing preference is for all things Moog, especially the MiniMoog for which I have the Opto-Key solution for the unreliable keyboard contacts and have an excellent source of replacement cases for.
 I have also worked on numerous other Moog's including the Rogue, Concertmate MG-1, Opus 3, Source, Prodigy, MicroMoog, Taurus 1, Taurus II, Sonic 60, Satellite, and a Modular System 55.

 The E-Mu Emulator II was a common item in the shop so I actually purchased one to support testing etc. These machines are suffering badly with corroded chip sockets etc. (and there are lot's of them) after being stored in basements and garages.
 The EII does not travel well and tracing issues is difficult to say the least.
 I decided that with the size of these units swamping the shop, and repairs not being economical that I would stop taking them in.
 Sorry!

-A snapshot look in the shop today reveals that I have just completed a Gleeman Pentaphonic, ARP 2600, EMU Emulator II, EMU SP1200, Roland SH-101, Roland SH-02, Moog Prodigy, and an ARP Solina.
+A snapshot look in the shop one day revealed that I had just completed a Gleeman Pentaphonic, ARP 2600, EMU Emulator II, EMU SP1200, Roland SH-101, Roland SH-02, Moog Prodigy, and an ARP Solina.
 A Steiner-Parker Synthacon, and an Oberheim OB-X had just come in.